sushil-kamble/uber-receipts-dashboard/README.md

 - `/src/db` - Database configuration and schema
 - `/src/lib` - Utility functions and shared logic
   - `/src/lib/email-client` - Gmail API integration
-  - `/src/lib/receipt-parser` - Uber receipt parsing logic
+  - `/src/lib/receipt-parser` - cab receipt parsing logic
 - `/src/types` - TypeScript type definitions

 ## How It Works

 1. Sign in with Clerk authentication
 2. Connect your Gmail account
-3. Select a date range to search for Uber receipts
+3. Select a date range to search for cab receipts
 4. View and analyze your receipt data
 5. Export or manage your receipt information